selectel/terraform-provider-selectel/website/docs/r/global_router_dedicated_subnet_v1.html.markdown

 * `network_id` - Unique identifier of the global router network to which the subnet belongs.
 * `cidr` - Subnet IP address range in CIDR notation.
 * `gateway` - Subnet IP address that is used as gateway on the global router.
-* `service_addresses` - Two of the subnet IP addresses that are reserved as service ones.
+* `service_addresses` - Two subnet IP addresses that are reserved as service ones.
 * `tags` - List of subnet tags.
 * `created_at` - Time when the global router subnet was created.
 * `updated_at` - Time when the global router subnet was updated.